Shopify/product-reviews-polaris-example/workshop.md

 ### Empty state

-Next, let's go over how we built out our page's empty state using the Polaris `EmptyState` component.
-This is what will be displayed we aren't loading data but there are no reviews for the merchant's products yet.
+Next, let's go over how to build out our page's empty state using the Polaris `EmptyState` component.
+This is what will be displayed when we aren't loading data but there are no reviews for the merchant's products yet.

 Let's add the empty state component to our Polaris component import.